CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 weight: 290
 toc: 3
 ---
+This section discusses how to configure and manage network interfaces.

-`ifupdown` is the network interface manager for Cumulus Linux.
+Cumulus Linux uses `ifupdown2` to manage network interfaces, which is a new implementation of the Debian network interface manager `ifupdown`.

-By default, `ifupdown` is quiet.
-Use the verbose option (`-v`) to show commands as they are executed when bringing an interface down or up.

 ## Basic Commands

+### Bring up the Physical Connection to an Interface

 To bring up the physical connection to an interface or apply changes to an existing interface, run the `sudo ifup <interface>` command.
 The following example command brings up the physical connection to swp1: